Skip to content

 Where are we located?

 The computational light laboratory is part of Computer Science Department at University College London.
-Computational light laboratory is located at room G06, 169 Euston Road, London NW1 2AE, United Kingdom.
+Computational light laboratory is located at room G06, 169 Euston Road, London NW1 2AE, United Kingdom of Great Britain and Northern Ireland.

 Interested in joining our research group?